publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch3/m__us_usc_t7_s79.md

                 (x) will comply with all provisions of this chapter and the regulations and instructions thereunder; and

-                (xi) meets other criteria established in regulations issued under this chapter relating to official functions under this chapter; and
+                (xi) meets other criteria established in regulations issued under this chapter relating to official functions under this chapter;

-            (B) the Secretary determines that the applicant is better able than any other applicant to provide official inspection service.
+            (B) the Secretary determines that the applicant is better able than any other applicant to provide official inspection service; and

+            (C)

+             the Secretary—

+                (i) periodically conducts a consultation with the customers of the applicant, in a manner that provides opportunity for protection of the identity of the customer if desired by the customer, to review the performance of the applicant with regard to the provision of official inspection services and other requirements of this chapter; and

+                (ii) works with the applicant to address any concerns identified during the consultation process.

         (2)  __Geographic boundaries for official agencies__  __.—__

-        Not more than one official agency designated under paragraph (1) or State delegated authority under subsection (e)(2) to carry out the inspection provisions of this chapter shall be operative at the same time in any geographic area defined by the Secretary, except that, if the Secretary determines that the presence of more than one designated official agency in the same geographic area will not undermine the policy stated in [section 74 of this title][/us/usc/t7/s74], the Secretary may—

-            (A) allow more than one designated official agency to carry out inspections within the same geographical area as part of a pilot program; and
+        Not more than one official agency designated under paragraph (1) or State delegated authority under subsection (e)(2) to carry out the inspection provisions of this chapter shall be operative at the same time in any geographic area defined by the Secretary, except that, if the Secretary determines that the presence of more than one designated official agency in the same geographic area will not undermine the policy stated in [section 74 of this title][/us/usc/t7/s74], the Secretary shall allow a designated official agency to cross boundary lines to carry out inspections in another geographic area if—

-            (B)

-             allow a designated official agency to cross boundary lines to carry out inspections in another geographic area if the Secretary also determines that—

-                (i) the current designated official agency for that geographic area is unable to provide inspection services in a timely manner;
+            (A) the current designated official agency for that geographic area is unable to provide inspection services in a timely manner;

-                (ii) a person requesting inspection services in that geographic area has not been receiving official inspection services from the current designated official agency for that geographic area; or

-                (iii) a person requesting inspection services in that geographic area requests a probe inspection on a barge-lot basis.
+            (B) a person requesting inspection services in that geographic area requests a probe inspection on a barge-lot basis; or

+            (C) the current official agency for that geographic area agrees in writing with the adjacent official agency to waive the current geographic area restriction at the request of the applicant for service.

         (3) Except as authorized by the Secretary, no official agency or State delegated authority pursuant to subsection (e)(2) of this section shall officially inspect under this chapter any official or other sample drawn from a lot of grain and submitted for inspection unless such lot of grain is physically located within the geographic area assigned to the agency by the Secretary at the time such sample is drawn.